As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 The Masonic Blazing star is said to represent the peak of a person’s Masonic Journey.
 Its symbolism in the craft has more than one meaning.

-First, the masonic blazing star represents God, the Highest Being who shines his light upon us, making us better people in the society.
+First, the masonic blazing star represents God, the Highest Being who shines his light upon us, making us better people in society.

 Second, the masonic blazing star represents the sun, which casts its rays upon the earth giving everything life.
 Some ancient religions worshipped the sun.

 Third, it represents the star of Bethlehem, which guided the three wise men to baby Jesus.
-In a Freemason Lodge, the Masonic Blazing star leads members on a spiritual path to meet the Supreme Being.
+In a Freemason Lodge, the Masonic Blazing Star leads members on a spiritual path to meet the Supreme Being.

 Fourth, it stands for prudence.
 The quality of being wise.
 Prudence guides Masons in living a life full of wisdom.